shubhamrsangle/Software-Metrics/README.md

  # For Windows:
      Install Python 2.X  X>=6
      No External module needed to be install.
+# For Ubuntu:
+     download python 2.X X>=6
+     download Tkinter from sudo apt

 Download given repository.
 Open and run file gui.py
-     Enter path in textbox and you can see software metrics on screen metric.py - is driver program
-     lang_find.py  - detects language of file
-     implementation.py-- Implements all functions
+Enter path in textbox and you can see software metrics on screen metric.py - is driver program lang_find.py  - detects language of file implementation.py-- Implements all functions